rensandao/CarND-Term1-P4-Advanced_lane_finding-Wei/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./ALL.ipynb"
+The code for this step is contained in the first step of the IPython notebook located in "./project.ipynb"

 ```python
 def ChessboardPoints(img,grid=(9,6)):